 We recently came across a classic problem of the seal between a bath and the wall-tiles leaking water behind the bath, and not only creating nasty-looking black seal along the bath edge, but in this case water then leaking into the living room directly below.

-Not good, and infact beyond just a quick clean but needing a proper DIY repair to stop this.
+Not good, and infact beyond just a quick and easy clean but needing a proper DIY repair to stop this.
 We therefore worked with a handy man and soon got to the bottom of it, and as a result came up with a handy little 7-point check-list on how to do this kind of repair in future:

 So take the bath sides off and look underneath and you’ll often see how the water drips behind and maybe down into the room below.
 You can also then ‘squeeze’ the bath down and across near the seal to get it moving, and in this instance you could then see water squelching out in the seal gaps!

-2. Take the old seals off.
 With most they are a concave-shaped tile piece or plastic trim, which can be prized off carefully with a chisel or screwdriver.
 If there is any additional rubber-feel sealing though, then first cut this with a craft knife to ‘un-stick’ before then prizing away.

 Maybe with a chisel or scraper, and making sure all those rubbery-bits get nicely off the bath top and wall finish.

-4. Give a thorough wipe and clean to the bath and wall surfaces.
 So not only wipe excess water off, and in this case nasty looking mould, but also make sure every droplet of water is off and it is as dry as a bone (often several dry-wipes needed to finish).